raspberrypilearning/talk-like-a-pirate/worksheet.md

   - `\s` - this means a single space character
   - `/g` - we already know that the `g` means to match all the instances where this pattern is found

-  So, to explain this regex in plain English:

-  *Find ALL matches containing: any 1 or more letters/numbers (and remember them), then the letters ev, then any 1 or more letters/numbers (and remember them), then a space.*
+  So, to explain this regex in plain English: "Find ALL matches containing: any one or more letters/numbers (and remember them), then the letters ev, then any one or more letters/numbers (and remember them), then a space."

   So this would match any words containing the letters ev such as n**ev**er or what**ev**er, as long as they are followed by a space.
 Of course, pirates never say "never", they say "ne'er".
 So we tell the program to reconstruct the word, but with an apostrophe instead of the v.